Sha'markus Kennedy

-Sha'markus Kennedy (born June 27, 1998) is an American professional basketball player for SCM U Craiova in the Liga Națională.
+Sha'markus Kennedy (born June 27, 1998) is an American basketball player for Gurjaani Delta.
+During the 2024/2025 season he played for Bora in the Kosovo Superleague.

 High school career

 Kennedy played basketball for Northridge High School in Tuscaloosa, Alabama.
 As a senior, he averaged 16 points and eight rebounds per game.
 He led his team to a 23–10 record and was selected to the Alabama All-Stars team.
 In high school, Kennedy also took part in track and field.